 - Operated from Sweden which is outside of the Five Eyes

-- Strong security and privacy features and decent speeds
+- Strong security and privacy features and stable speeds

 - Live chat is not around the clock

 GREAT SPEED:PrivateVPN is a good family choice Allows up to 6 devices.
-Easy to use with excellent privacy and high speeds.
+Easy to use with excellent privacy and high download speeds.
 It also unblocks most streaming sites and is suitable for torrenting.
 Lacks 24/7 support.
-30-day money back guarantee.
+30-day money-back guarantee.

 Read our full PrivateVPN review.